Seth141/object-rec-v.2.0/README.md

 6. Once application is successfully running, tap on objects within the device’s field of view (this feature can be toggled off as well if undesired)

 # Is compatible with Inception V3 and ResNet 50 in addition to models provided.
-Further support coming shortly